 Mobile technology and communications have grown rapidly and legal frameworks are still evolving.
-Such regulations indirectly affect, and could potentially be construed as establishing legal liability for a researcher contacting a potential data subject via a mobile device whether by telephone, email or text messages.
-In some countries using automated systems to send text messages is prohibited unless explicit consent is obtained.
+Such regulations indirectly affect, and could potentially be construed as establishing legal liability for a researcher when contacting a potential data subject via a mobile device whether by telephone, email or text messages.
+For example, in some countries using automated systems to send text messages is prohibited unless explicit consent is obtained.

 Researchers must not use any subterfuge in obtaining email addresses or mobile phone numbers of potential data subjects.
-This includes the use of public domains, the use of technologies or techniques without individuals' awareness or collecting personal data under the guise of some activity other than research.
+This includes the use of public websites, the use of technologies or techniques without individuals' awareness or collecting personal data under the guise of some activity other than research.
 Finally, calls to mobile numbers should be set to display the caller's number; this facility should not be deliberately suppressed.

-Researchers must verify that samples provided by sample suppliers or clients contain only individuals who have a reasonable expectation that they will receive email or text messages soliciting their participation in research.
+Researchers must verify with the sample provider (whether a sample supplier or a client) that samples contain only individuals who have a reasonable expectation that they will receive email or text messages soliciting their participation in research.1